soworona/reviewr/README.md

 - [Future Enhancements](#future-enhancements)

 ## About the Project

-**Reviewr** is a mobile application built with **React Native** that allows users to explore movies, manage a wishlist, and share reviews.
+**Reviewr** is a mobile application built with React Native that allows users to explore movies, manage a wishlist, and share reviews.
-Users can create an account, log in, search for movies, and view details fetched from the **TMDB API**.
+Users can create an account, log in, search for movies, and view details fetched from the TMDB API.

 ## Features